 | Service Companies

-enjoys the benefits of a sophisticated transportation network.
+enjoys the benefits of a sophisticated multi-modal transportation network.
 The county's highway, rail, air, and water transportation systems provide a complete network of competitively-priced shipping options.

 The ability to combine so many different methods of transportation provides Okaloosa's business community with cost-effective shipping alternatives as well as local, state, and national transportation needs.